SAP/sap-btp-service-operator/README.md

         type: sample-instance-offering, // The service offering name }
 ```
-###### Custom Templates
+##### Custom Formats

-For additional flexibility, you can model your `Secret` resources according to your specific needs.
+For additional flexibility, you can model the `Secret` resources according to your needs.<br>
 To generate a custom-formatted `Secret`, use the `secretTemplate` attribute in the `ServiceBinding` spec.
-The value of the `secretTemplate` must be a Go template.

-Refer to [Go Templates](https://pkg.go.dev/text/template) for more details.

-**Note**
-If `secretTemplate` is used, both `secretKey` and `secretRootKey` attributes are ignored when provided.

-The template can use the following data:
+This attribute expects a Go template as its value (for more information, see [Go Templates](https://pkg.go.dev/text/template)).<br>
+Ensure the template is in YAML format, and its structure is of a Kubernetes `Secret`.

+In the provided `Secret`, you can customize the `metadata` and `stringData` sections with the following options:

+- `metadata`: labels and annotations
+- `stringData`: customize or utilize one of the available formatting options as detailed in the [Formats of Service Binding Secrets](#formats-of-service-binding-secrets) section.

+**Important**:  If you customize `stringData`, it takes precedence over the pre-defined formats (if you parallelly provided one of them).

+Provided templates are then executed on a map with the following available attributes:

 | Reference         | Description                                |
 |:-----------------|:--------------------------------------------|